oildefon/introGIS/sections/14differ.md

 * Navigate to the menu `Vector/Geoprocessing Tools`.
 * Click on `Difference`.

 `Difference` is a function like a geographic substraction: Wherever the two layers meet, the input layer will have substracted whatever trespasses the inner boundaries of the Difference layer.
+Remember, that we are trying to find the areas within the hydro buffer that don’t overlap with the elevation since those elevation areas of 15 meters or higher are safe from being flooded.
+The difference function will allow us to subtract the elevation layer from the hydro buffer layer.

 * Use the Hydro Buffer as the input and the Elevation Polygon as the Difference layer.
 * Be sure to check the `Ignore invalid input features` so that the operation goes smoothly.

 ![Geoprocessing Tools: Difference Dialog Box](images/differ1.png)

 Now we have a new layer called Difference.
-We are approaching the end of this brief exercise, so let’s clean the view a bit:
+Any census blocks within this area will get flooded.
+So the next step is to compare this layer to our census block layer.
+But before we do that, let’s clean the view a bit:

 * Turn off the visibility of all layers except for Difference, Blocks Study Area and Elevation Raster (you can turn this last one off if you want to, but it looks nice so you can leave it on).